-During the week of April 16-22 more than 1,000 dinners were held throughout the U.S., and the campaign drove more than 15,000 people to the organizations’ websites where they registered to host dinners and downloaded The Conversation Project’s Starter Kit.
+During the week of April 16-22 more than 1,000 dinners were held throughout the U.S., and the campaign drove more than 15,000 people to the organizations’ websites where they registered to host dinners and downloaded The Conversation Project’s Starter Guide.
 This was the third consecutive year that the two like-minded nonprofits joined forces to empower the nation to break bread and the silence around this critical topic.

 Still haven’t hosted your own dinner?
 Here’s some food for thought:

 Popular websites WebMD, The Atlantic, Everyday Health and Forbes unraveled the reasons why Death makes good dinner conversation while also talking about the cultural shift that is beginning to take hold with facing the reality of our mortality.

 After the tragic loss of her husband, WGN-TV reporter Randi Belisomo, held a public dinner party in Chicago during the campaign.
 She says, “Death was the elephant in the room that was never addressed, and it left me just shocked.
 I don’t regret any decisions that were made, but it would have been so much easier if we heard from him what he really wanted.”
 You can read her firsthand account featured in the Chicago Tribune or on WGTN’s website.